bitovi/academy/src/docker/3-writing-a-dockerfile/writing-a-dockerfile.md

 ```
 Copy and paste this to the root of your project and name the file `Dockerfile`.

-Let's break down each instruction.
+Let's break down each line.
 ## FROM instruction
 The `FROM` instruction is the first line of any Dockerfile.
 It sets the base image to be used as a starting point for all other instructions.
-Using base images allows deferring installation of a kernal and low level package installation to the provider of the base image.
+Using base images allows deferring installation of a kernal and low level packages to the provider of the base image.

-In our case, We are using `node:15`. `node` specifies the name of the image and `15` is a tag specifying the version of the image.
-This base image has the latest version of NodeJS 15 pre-installed, allowing the rest of the `Dockerfile` to focus on application specific logic.
-The node `Dockerfile` also has a `FROM` instruction, using [Debian](https://hub.docker.com/_/debian) as its base image.
-This layering of Docker images is one of Docker's most powerful features.
+In our case, We are using `node:15`. `node` specifies the name of the base image and `15` is a tag specifying the version of the image.
+This base image has the latest version of NodeJS 15 pre-installed, allowing the rest of the `Dockerfile` to focus on logic specific to our application.
+The `node:15` image also has a `Dockerfile` which means it also has a `FROM` instruction. `node:15` uses [Debian](https://hub.docker.com/_/debian) as its base image.
+This layering of Docker images repeats until a Dockerfile uses `FROM scratch` as its base image.

-By default, Docker will look for base images from [Dockerhub](https://hub.docker.com/).
-For example, the `node` image we are using is pulled from [here](https://hub.docker.com/_/node), but you can create your own base images and share them publically or privately to abstract shared tasks from users of it.
+By default, Docker will look for images  on [Dockerhub](https://hub.docker.com/).
+For example, the `node` image we are using is pulled from [here](https://hub.docker.com/_/node), but you can create your own base images and share them publically or privately to dockerhub or other package registries.

 [Official Docs](https://docs.docker.com/engine/reference/builder/#from)